sdklos/19th_century_lives/README.md

 to do :

-validations for models (do later)
+validations for models (do before testing form)

-rails name must validate to a format with lastname, given name eg
-    class Product < ApplicationRecord
-      validates :legacy_code, format: { with: /\A[a-zA-Z]+\z/,
-        message: "only allows letters" }
-    end

-    or -- create "display" method

 permissions -- views look like
 <% if can? :update, @article %>